bookmark spec: Markdown-to-HTML Conversion

 - Input: Lines starting with one to six

-symbols, followed by a space, then the heading text. - Output: Converts to HTML heading tags
+#symbols, followed by a space, then the heading text. - Output: Converts to HTML heading tags

-symbols determines the level. - Example Markdown:
+<h1>through<h6>.
+The number of#symbols determines the level. - Example Markdown:

-- Example HTML Output:
+## Section Title - Example HTML Output:

 <h2>Section Title</h2>